sFlow

 sFlow and Mirroring

-The sFlow and Mirroring is supported using the same interface for both a mirroring session and sFlow at the same time.
-But when sFlow and mirroring is configured on the same interface, the TAP Aggregation is not supported.
-And when TAP Aggregation mode is enabled, the interface configured as a source for both a mirroring session and sFlow will only mirror packets, and sFlow samples are not produced.
+sFlow and Mirroring supports using the same interface for a mirroring session and sFlow at the same time.
+When configured on the same interface, sFlow does not support TAP Aggregation.
+Enabling TAP Aggregation mode configures the interface as a source for a mirroring session, and sFlow only mirrors packets.
+No sFlow samples produced.

 However, the following switches have a limitation: